 Leo is a winner of 2016's NaNoWriMo (National Novel Writing Month), having completed the first draft of a novel in 30 days.
 The current manuscript of the novel, which is called "After", received a Gold Key for Novel Writing in the 2018 Scholastic Arts & Writing Awards.

 Firebird Youth Theater, Leo’s teen-run theater company, recently produced a stage adaptation of Treasure Island, directed by Leo.
 In August 2016, National Youth Arts granted Firebird Youth Theater four awards and five nominations, including an award for outstanding direction.

 Alioune Fall – Outstanding Supporting Actor

 Leo Lion – Outstanding Director

 Company – Outstanding Ensemble

-Wingspan Arts‘ Summer production of Romeo and Juliet performed August 13th, 15th, and 16th, featuring Leo as Mercutio, Friar Laurence, and the Apothecary.
-The play, an imaginative ensemble production with a cast of 12 teenagers, was directed by Valerie Issembert, and is Leo’s fourth Wingspan production (following The Wiz, Annie, and Shrek the Musical).
+Wingspan Arts‘ Summer production of Godspell performed August 11th, 13th, and 14th, featuring Leo as Judas/John.
+This colorful, electric, and starkly relevant production of the 2011 revival of the classic musical, was directed by Valerie Issembert, and is Leo’s fifth Wingspan production (following The Wiz, Annie, Shrek the Musical, and Romeo and Juliet).